PyxisSociety/LAssert/README.md

 #endif
 ```
 Here is what each macro means in case you did not guess :
+* **LASSERT_MAIN**: specify that the current file is the main file.
+You need one and only one file from all those compiled in the program to have this macro before `LAssert.h` inclusion.
 * **TEST_SECTION**: define a section of test which can contain test cases
 * **TEST_CASE**: define a test case
 * **REQUIRE**: end the test case or test section in which it was called on fail